Beach Day | MFA Lookdev Thesis

 Beach Day is my MFA Lookdev thesis project.
 I began production on this project in Spring 2023, and completed it in the Spring 2025 semester.

-Programs: Unreal Engine, Maya, Substance Painter, Arnold Renderer, Nuke, Marvelous Designer.
+Programs: Unreal Engine, Maya, Substance Painter, Arnold Renderer, Nuke, Houdini, Marvelous Designer.

 I used Unreal Engine to produce renders of my environment scenes using a workflow designed by my advisor and mentor, Derek Flood.
 This workflow allows the artist to build, edit, and render incredibly large scenes extremely quickly.
 By rendering environment/lighting maps from the Unreal scene, I can easily match the lighting on my hero characters and assets, which were rendered in Arnold using the “standard” Maya workflow.